 Now that you know the important things about omni-channel retail, all you have to do is start with it!

 Implementing an omni-channel strategy can’t be done overnight, so set small goals.
-Make these goals specific and measurable so you can always see how close you are to reaching the ultimate goal.
+Make these goals specific and measurable so you can always track your progress and how close you are to reaching the ultimate goal.

 Now that everything is up and running, it is important to continue to measure and develop the result.
 You have to keep up with the market and make sure you stay up-to-date.

-Some quick tips to apply omni-channel to your physical shop:
+Some quick tips to apply omni-channel to your shop: